 Short and simple, plant propagation means taking a stem or a leaf from a plant and growing it into a new plant.

 Plant propagation can be done in three ways.
 In water, in soil or through the process of air layering.

 Water propagation is the easiest way to propagate your plants, and seeing the roots grow gives you a stunning view of nature doing its work.

 Why Propagate your Plants?

 Besides just because it is fun and exciting to grow your own houseplants from a single stem or leaf, there are more reasons to propagate your plants.

 - Over time plants can grow too large and need to be pruned.
-Don’t toss those pruned pieces, propagate them and make new plants.
+Propagate those pruned pieces, and make new plants.

 - A plant that is a lost cause, might still be saved through propagation.